chef/automate/components/docs-chef-io/content/automate/ha_config.md

 chef-automate config set path/to/opensearch-config.toml --os
 ```

-### How to patch max shards per node for opensearch
+### How to Patch Max Shards per Node for OpenSearch

 To configure OpenSearch max shard per node, create a TOML file that contains the partial configuration below.
 Change max_shards_per_node as needed, and then run [command]({{< relref "ha_config/#patch-configuration-for-opensearch-cluster" >}}) to apply change.

 ```toml